nest-desktop/nest-desktop/docs/deployer/deploy-docker.rst

   wget https://raw.githubusercontent.com/nest-desktop/nest-desktop/main/docker-compose.yml

-It will pull images of NEST Desktop from https://hub.docker.com/r/nestdesktop/app) and NEST Server can be started in official NEST image (https://hub.docker.com/r/nestsim/nest).
+It will pull images of NEST Desktop from https://hub.docker.com/r/nestdesktop/app) and NEST Server can be started from within the official NEST image (https://hub.docker.com/r/nestsim/nest).

 **Getting started**

-Build and start NEST Desktop and NEST Server containers.
+Build and start the NEST Desktop and NEST Server containers.

 .. code-block:: bash